Stee1yDan/TravellingSalesmanProblem/README.md

 Various algorithms have been developed to solve the TSP, including heuristic and metaheuristic algorithms that can find near-optimal solutions in reasonable time.
 The TSP has applications in a wide range of fields, including logistics, transportation, and routing.

 Solution for Travelling Salesman Problem using simulated annealing.
+To engage with this application, it is necessary to use the @RestController

 Input nodes are added through @RequestBody in POST request to "/api".